 “There is a direct link between heavy workloads with intense, unrelenting pressure, and incidents of burnout.”

-Burnout is becoming common among proposal teams
+Burnout among RFP response teams

 In the proposal writing function, time-pressured, high-stakes work is par for the course.
 The proposal process can be complex, especially if it’s for an indefinite duration/indefinite quantity (IDIQ).
 RFPs like these can run to over 150 pages and be worth tens of billions of dollars.
 Proposal teams regularly manage large and complex proposals such as these.
 The stakes are high and time to respond is limited.
 This puts a significant toll on the entire proposal team, but especially the program and proposal managers.

-Labor-intensive parts of the proposal process
+Labor-intensive parts of the RFP response process

 A program manager is responsible for the execution of a program.
 They are also responsible for delivering the product or service to a customer.
 In their role, they manage, track, and report program costs and schedules.
 They are responsible for compiling and maintaining the risk register, and they estimate the necessary resources required.
 A program manager needs to be detail-oriented and to be familiar with how things work.
 They are also the contact point for customers and internal stakeholders.
 This means they must be able to manage people and expectations.